Youth Action Alliance

 Youth Leader Institute

-Our Youth Leader Institute (YLI) aims to equip girls, trans youth, and gender nonconforming youth with the skills, support, and critical analysis necessary to lead a movement for radical and lasting change in South Carolina.
+Our Youth Leader Institute (YLI) is a summer initiative that aims to equip girls, trans youth, and gender nonconforming youth ages 13-18 with the skills, support, and critical analysis necessary to lead a movement for radical and lasting change in South Carolina.
 Youth leaders receive a crash course in community organizing that centers self-reflection, political education, facilitation, research, base building, and communications work.
 YLI participants also develop their leadership by coordinating all rock camp assemblies, planning workshops, and building relationships with adult co-mentors who support their growth and development.
 The 2018 institute culminated with the launching of our two youth-led campaigns: Safer Schools Without SROs & Sex Education Beyond Abstinence!